-Preclinical muscular dystrophy data shows promiseNovember 8th, 2012 in Medical research /
+Preclinical muscular dystrophy data shows promiseNovember 8, 2012 in Medicine & Health / Medical research

 Cedars-Sinai Heart Institute researchers have found that an experimental compound may help stem the debilitating effects of muscular dystrophy by restoring normal blood flow to muscles affected by the genetic disorder.